zjffun/vscode-dependency-dependent/README.md

 ### 2. Modify the webpack configuration for this extension

 You can modify any [webpack configuration](https://webpack.js.org/configuration/) in `.vscode/dependency-dependent-webpack-config.js`.

+## Note

+1. Some dependencies may be imported according **special configurations** (for example: [webpack alias](https://webpack.js.org/configuration/resolve/#resolvealias)), these dependencies **can't be collected by default**, you can [config webpack](#config-webpack) to collect them.

+2. Because update the dependency data may take lots of time.
+This extension **will not automatically update** the dependency data, you need to manually click the refresh button to update the dependency data.

 ## Install via CLI